dezinezync/DZJSONKit/README.md

 ~~~~

-### Note
+### Notes
-It it important to note that the JSONKit library works only with UTF-8 encoded data.
+- It it important to note that the JSONKit library works only with UTF-8 encoded data.
 If your data is not UTF-8 encoded, or you suspect so, kindly encode it before parsing.
+- JSONKit is dual licensed under either the terms of the BSD License, or alternatively under the terms of the Apache License, Version 2.0.
+Copyright © 2011, John Engelhart.
+Kindly include the required licenses in your app if using JSONKit.
+- DZJSONKit is published as a no-license module.
+However, do note that I shall not be responsible for any inconsistencies or damages caused by the inclusion and/or usage of the module, as a whole or in parts.

 *An excerpt from the README docs of JSONKit*